 There are variables involved with these surgeries with Dr. Roth.
 Do you want saline implants or silicone?
 Gummy bear implants?
 Ideal saline implants?
 What incision location do you want to utilize?
 Costs can vary based on these different options.

 During your consultation with Dr. Roth, the two of you will discuss what your goals are and your options.
 Once we have a good idea of how you’d like to proceed we will give you an exact cost for your augmentation.

 Breast augmentation is deemed to be an elective procedure by insurance companies, so it is not covered.
 There is one exception: the placement of breast implants after mastectomy.
 These are generally considered to be medically necessary and are covered.

 Dr. Jeffrey Roth is a board-certified plastic surgeon providing breast augmentation and other cosmetic surgeries to women from Las Vegas and across the surrounding areas of Nevada.
 As Las Vegas is an international city, we also have patients come from all over the world.
 If you are interested in enlarging your breasts, we encourage you to take the next step in the journey by scheduling a consultation with Dr. Roth.
 Please contact our staff to learn more.

 Dr. Roth will first listen to your concerns and goals.
-Some patients bring in photos from publications to demonstrate desired look and size.
+Some patients bring in photos from publications to demonstrate the desired look and size.
 He will then gather a thorough medical history.
 Past medical events may impact your surgery, anesthesia, and recovery.
-Current issues such as; medications, herbal remedies, allergies, smoking, drug use, bleeding and scarring tendencies, will be reviewed.
-Chronic issues, (e.g. diabetes, high blood pressure, auto immune disease), are also important.
+Current issues such as; medications, herbal remedies, allergies, smoking, drug use, bleeding, and scarring tendencies, will be reviewed.
+Chronic issues, (e.g. diabetes, high blood pressure, autoimmune disease), are also important.